zwave-js/zwave-js-server/API_SCHEMA.md

 - The `supportsSecurity` property was split off from the `isSecure` property because they have a different meaning.
 - The old `nodeType` and `roleType` properties were renamed to `zwavePlusNodeType` and `zwavePlusRoleType` to clarify that they refer to Z-Wave+.
 - The node `notification` event was reworked and decoupled from the Notification CC.
 The event callback now indicates which CC raised the event and its arguments are moved into a single object parameter.
+- Moved the `deviceClass` property from `ZWaveNode` to its base class `Endpoint` and consider the endpoint's device class where necessary